 Provide a mechanism through which animals inhumanely treated are confiscated and re-homed through the LSPCA.

 Assist the security industry to provide suitable care for their guard dogs.

 Operate a non-profit vet clinic, open to the public, that will help support the LSPCA shelter and community activities.

 LSPCA Veterinarians Testify in Cruelty Case and Win!
 Read their full story.

 Evidence provided by LSPCA veterinarians was enough for the courts to declare Universal Security Company guilty of cruelty to animals and they were ordered to pay a fine or risk a prison sentence of 12 months.
 The guard dogs recovered at the LSPCA, but their life stories do not end there.
 The dogs have been adopted, beginning new chapters in their lives.

 AKI asked Dr. Richard what it’s like to be a dog in Lilongwe, Malawi:

 Dogs have been implicated in some of the most infamous human rights violations in Malawi!
-One of the most recent high profile cases involves an expatriate’s dogs that were blamed for attacking house staff.
+A recent high profile case involved an expatriate’s dogs that were blamed for attacking house staff.
 And now, nationwide, dogs are getting a lot of flak for this.

 For example, many dogs that are perceived to be aggressive have been either euthanized or abandoned.
 Because of this case, as well as the prevalence of rabies, the lack of a good appreciation of animal welfare, and the large number of strays in Lilongwe, a dog’s situation is extremely precarious.
 The City Assembly has traditionally controlled stray dogs through shooting, but since the inception of LSPCA they have restrained themselves from carrying out this ineffective approach to control the dog population in the City.